cityofaustin/form-service-api/README.md

     - name of the bucket where attachments/media files from coa-forms will be stored.
 Also used as a temp directory to store zappa build artifacts.
   - EMAIL_SMOKE_TEST
     - dev email address to send to if you're debugging (overwrites EMAIL_OPO/EMAIL_APD)
+  - DEFALUT_REGION

-OPO Specific:
+    - AWS Region, where your resources are deployed OPO Specific:
   - EMAIL_OPO
     - email address sent to Office of Police Oversight for opo "complaint" form